pymc-devs/pymc-data-umbrella/2023-03_sprint/index.md

 (2023_03/schedule)=
 (current_sprint)=
-# March 2023 Open Source Working Session
+# March 2023 Open Source Working Session: Latin America

+This event is focused on the Latin America region.
+If you are available on the event day to be a translator for Spanish or Portuguese, please contact us ({{ du_email }}).
+To contribute to the website translations, please see {ref}`translations`.

 <meta name="twitter:card" content="summary_large_image">
 <meta name="twitter:title" content="PyMC - Data Umbrella: Open Source Working Session">